jvanasco/pyramid_sqlassist/README.md

 		name = sa.Column(sa.Unicode(255), nullable=False)
 		description = sa.Column(sa.Text, nullable=False)

-in your handlers, you have this ( sqlalchemy is only imported to grab an exception... ):
+in your handlers, you have the following.
+Note, `sqlalchemy` is only imported to grab an exception:

 	import sqlalchemy